-Engagement activities are limited for the Fund's index-linked gilts holdings with Insight due to the nature of the underlying holdings, so engagement information for these assets has not been shown.
+Engagement activities are limited for the Fund's leveraged gilts and liquidity holdings with Insight due to the nature of the underlying holdings, so engagement information for these assets has not been shown.

 The Trustee has reviewed the information below and was satisfied that the managers' engagements were reasonable and no further remedial action was required during the period.